UPDATED: 29th January 2021

 This works broadly in a similar way to most sales taxes around the world.
 IGIC is on average much lower than most comparable sales taxes around the world.

-- A scrapping of the exception (0%) rate of IGIC for commercial electricity bills, which now attract 3% IGIC.
+- Commercial electricity bills and tourist/recreational travel (air & maritime) services now attract 3% IGIC.
 However, household electricity supplies remain 0% rated.

-- An increase in the Special IGIC tax rate (for luxury goods etc) from the current 13.5% to 15%.
+- Special IGIC tax rate (for luxury goods etc) from the current stays at 15%.

 The IGIC bands therefore now apply as follows:

-0% band (Tipo Cero) – water supplies; the sale of sanitary and veterinary products; books, newspapers and magazines; officially protected housing works; deliveries of certain foods; air or sea transport between the Canary islands.
+0% band (Tipo Cero) – water supplies; the sale of sanitary and veterinary products; books, newspapers and magazines; officially protected housing works; deliveries of certain foods; hybrid electric vehicles (which produce below 110g CO2 per km); scooters + electric scooters;

 7% band (Tipo General) – general goods and services not specified elsewhere here.